I5UCC/VRCThumbParamsOSC/README.md

 A few more bools to determine if the Left or Right stick was moved:
 - LeftStickMoved
 - RightStickMoved

+Two bools and two Floats to determine if the controller is gripped and how strongly its gripped:
+- LeftGrab
+- RightGrab
+- LeftGrabForce
+- RightGrabForce

 Finally, the int ***ControllerType*** gives what controller is currently being used:
 - Meta/Oculus Touch (2)